acrucetta/acrucetta.github.io/_posts/2023-03-18-thought-capturer.md

 Your thoughts and ideas are unique to you, and they have the potential to change the world.
 By capturing and organizing them, you can ensure that you don't forget the important ones, and you can easily refer back to them when you need to.

 So what are you waiting for?
-Install `thg` today and start capturing your thoughts in a way that works for you.
+Install `hmm` today and start capturing your thoughts in a way that works for you.
 Who knows what brilliant ideas you'll come up with next!